 While some of these shortcuts are forgivable during a move, don’t let your speed and hurry make the last leg of your journey uncomfortable.
 As you pack, remember to organize an “open first” or “essentials” box or two for your family.
-When you can easily access the following items, you won’t have to worry about desperately searching your boxes for important belongings.
+When you can easily access the following items to pack, you won’t have to worry about desperately searching your boxes for important belongings.

 For Your Bedroom